kubos/kubos/docs/services/communication.rst

 often take the form of physical layers such as serial links or radios.
 The communication service should always be configured with one UDP transport to allow communication with local services.
-A single communication service instance can only be configured to work with two transports at a time.
+A single communication service instance can only be configured to work with exactly two transports at a time.

 UDP
 ~~~